What is user-generated content (UGC), and why it out-converts studio content

 - Customer photos: the product in a real home, on a real body, in real light.

-- Customer videos: unboxings, tutorials, fit checks, "how it held up" updates.
+- Customer videos: unboxings, tutorials, fit checks, "how it held up" updates (the formats that convert by category in UGC video examples).

 - Reviews, text, and increasingly photo and video reviews tied to a specific SKU.